fission/fission.io/content/en/docs/usage/observability/prometheus.md

 With Grafana, visuals dashboards can be created to monitor multiple metrics in an organized way.

-You can refer to [this dashboard](https://github.com/fission/examples/blob/master/dashboards/prometheus-fission-functions.json) that shows log metrics from all the major components of Fission.
+You can refer to [Fission functions dashboard](https://github.com/fission/examples/blob/master/dashboards/prometheus-fission-functions.json) that shows log metrics from all the major components of Fission.

 Once imported, the dashboard will look similar to below image.